17bastos/FlickrAndroid/README.md

 - `:search-app` is a module and don't have any dependencies on the `app`
 - Unit test added
 - Image size added

+## Improvements TODO ##
+Considering the timebox for complete this test, there are a lot of improvements to do.
+For example:
+- Improve UI design
+- Improve the project organization
+- Add accessibility features
+- Add integration tests
+- Add UI tests
+- Add more significative unit tests
+- Add JetPack Navigation Component